jfitzg7/othello-frontend/README.md

-# othello-frontend
+# othello-web-app
-This project is a simple front-end web application for the game of Othello.
-The goal is to create something that can be further expanded upon in the future by adding a back-end, adding bots, etc.
+This project is a simple web application for the game of Othello.
+The goal is to create something that can be further expanded upon with more features such as bots, multiplayer, etc.